 My name is Zoe.
 I am in my very early late forties, and I live with my partner and children in a little house in the South Wales valleys.

-Two years ago, I discovered that symptoms I had struggled with for years, most notably anxiety and chronic exhaustion, were caused by the neurodevelopmental condition ADHD.
+Three years ago, I discovered that symptoms I had struggled with for years, most notably anxiety and chronic exhaustion, were caused by the neurodevelopmental condition ADHD.

 This revelation started a metamorphosis of learning and change in my life, sometimes gruelling, often shocking and frustrating.